-- Certain payments spread over a period of at least 10 years or over your life or life expectancy (or the lives or joint life expectancy of you and your beneficiary) - Required minimum distributions after age 70 1/2 (or after death) - Hardship distributions - Corrective distributions of contributions that exceed tax law limitations - Loans treated as deemed distributions (for example, loans in default due to missed payments before your employment ends)
+- Certain payments spread over a period of at least 10 years or over your life or life expectancy (or the lives or joint life expectancy of you and your beneficiary) - Required minimum distributions after age 70 1⁄2 (or after death)

-The Plan Administrator or the payor can tell you what portion of a payment is eligible for rollover.
+- Hardship distributions - Corrective distributions of contributions that exceed tax law limitations - The Administrator or the payor can tell you what portion of a payment is eligible for rollover.

-If I don't do a rollover, will I have to pay the 10% additional income tax on early distributions?
+➤ If I don't do a rollover, will I have to pay the 10% additional income tax on early distributions?

-If you are under age 59 1/2, you will have to pay the 10% additional income tax on early distributions for any payment from the Plan (including amounts withheld for income tax) that you do not roll over, unless one of the exceptions listed below applies.
+If you are under age 59 $\frac{1}{2}$ , you will have to pay the 10% additional income tax on early distributions for any payment from the Plan (including amounts withheld for income tax) that you do not roll over, unless one of the exceptions listed below applies.
 This tax is in addition to the regular income tax on the payment not rolled over.